tylerlam1/SENG_Notes/Third Year Term Two/CPSC471/ClassNotes.md

 INSERT typically inserts a tuple into a relation.
 UPDATE may update a number of tuples in a relation that satisfy the condition.
 DELETE may delete a number of tuples in a relation that satisfy a condition.

 Bulk Loading is when combined with the SELECT statement, INSERT can load multiple rows.

+# Functional Dependencies

+Functional dependencies are used to specify formal measures of the "goodness" of relational designs.
+A set of attributes X functionally determines a set of attributes Y if the value of X determines a unique value for Y.

+Basically - when given some attributes, you can define some other attributes.
+Need to make sure its unique.

+X -> Y holds true if you have the same value for X, you have the same value for Y. In other words, X is unique.

+For example, given a RELATION, we can determine FD: X -> Y (so for each value in X, we can get a Y).
+Basically a one-to-one relationship?

+You can infer functional dependencies from other dependencies.
+For example, given x -> y, you can infer other FD's.

+Closure is a set of FD's all combined together.
+Denoted with a F+ (+ sign).

+Armstring Inference Rules
+* If Y is a subset of X, then X -> Y
+* If x -> Y, then XZ -> YX
+* If X -> Y, then Y -> Z, and X -> Z

+The IR above form the complete set of inference rules.